Jasonette/Jasonpedia/README.md

 # What is this?
 This repository is 99.9% JSON.

-And **each JSON file is an iOS app.
+**Each JSON file is an iOS app.
 And an Android app.
+Simultaneously.**

-Simultaneously.** When you play these JSON snippets on [Jasonette](https://www.jasonette.com), they instantly turn into native apps.
+And when you play these JSON snippets on [Jasonette](https://www.jasonette.com), they instantly turn into native apps.

 Here's how it works: Jasonette interprets the JSON markup into native iOS and Android components.
 Just like how you use HTML to write a web page, you use JSON to write a native app, which you can publish to the app store.